 The Company's objective is to ensure that there is sufficient capital in order to meet annual business requirements, after taking into account administrative, property holding and exploration budgets, against cash.
-As of January 31, 2016, the Company has \$2,513 in cash to settle current liabilities of \$387,871.
+As of January 31, 2017, the Company had cash of \$2,041 in cash to settle current liabilities of \$532,397.
 As the Company does not have operating cash flow, the Company has and will continue to rely primarily on equity financing to meet its capital requirements.